Peterson vs. Matthysse: Lamont will have to limit his slugging tonight

 Peterson has been saying all week long that he doesn’t have any fear of Matthysse’s power, and that he’s not going to let Matthysse’s reputation for being a huge puncher stop him from fighting his normal fight.

 In other words, Peterson plans on walking Mattysse down and standing in front of him all night long to slug it out.
+If Peterson does fight like that he could end up being sorry he did it because Matthysse is a lot bigger puncher than anyone Peterson’s fought before in the past.

 The best possible way for Peterson to fight tonight is for him to jump in to land some quick combinations and then immediately mover away to the outside to keep from getting hit.
 This is what Devon Alexander and Zab Judah did to beat Matthysse in the recent past, and it’s something that could work.